SAP-samples/btp-developer-guide-cap/documentation/kyma-cicd/README.md

         "credsStore": "osxkeychain"
     }
     ```
-3. To retrieve the credentials in the desired format, remove the `credsStore` key-value pair.
+3. In order retrieve the credentials in desired format, you will have to remove the `credsStore` key-value pair.
+To modify the config.json file run the following command.
+    ```
+    vim /tmp/config.json
+    ```
+    Remove the highlighted lines of code.
     ```json
     {
         "auths": {